-Bitcoin is a name for a relatively new digital currency, BTC is a short name for Bitcoin used by financial markets.
+Bitcoin is a name for a digital currency, BTC is a short name for Bitcoin used by financial markets.
 In reality, a Bitcoin itself is a piece of data stored in a digital wallet.

 Digital wallet contains a secret private key; this key is used to sign a transaction, providing a cryptographical proof that the transaction was signed by the real owner of the wallet.
 The important thing about the wallet is that you need to know how to keep it safe and protected, otherwise you will lose all your Bitcoins or they may be stolen from you.
 Example of how your wallet address may look like: 1ExPriKlaD0FaBiTco1NADr3sSV5tsGaMF6hd, make it public and you can get paid.

 A transaction is a piece of data stored in the so-called blockchain.
 The blockchain is a shared public ledger containing all the transactions ever made by Bitcoin.
 This is also a soft spot of Bitcoin, not only are your transactions public once somebody (your competition, police, IRS, Revenue, …) knows your wallet number, it is also large and bloated in hundreds of gigabytes.
 Because of its size, the public process of payment verification is painfully slow these days.

 Is Bitcoin anonymous?